mcmasty/Coursera_Capstone/Data_Specialization_Capstone.md

-# Location Profile and impact to Travel Planning
+# Location Profile and Impact to Travel Planning

 # 1. Introduction
 ## 1.1 Background